 McArd Joseph Mlotha

 Joseph was a Postdoctoral Researcher in the lab, 2019-2020.
 His research focused on using satellite remote sensing to understand patterns of water quality in the Limpopo River Basin and broader Southern Africa region.
+Joseph now works as a Consultant.

 Steve Jane